 The Plesk Web Admin Edition can be used in combination with virtual server as an isolated environment with dedicated resources for individuals and for small SMBs, who have either one or a few domains and would like to manage them, create websites, mailboxes and so on.

-We recommend offering Plesk’s WordPress Toolkit or an upgrade to Plesk Web Pro edition for such packages, thus providing a powerful management tool for WordPress installations.
+We recommend offering Plesk’s WP Toolkit or an upgrade to Plesk Web Pro edition for such packages, thus providing a powerful management tool for WordPress installations.

 Plesk Web Pro and Plesk Web Host Edition licenses can be used for web professional and web agency offers.